Sage-Bionetworks/schematic/schematic_api/api/README.md

 * Step 1:  Make sure you have credentials to download the desired manifest from Synapse.
 The "download" button should be disabled if you don't have credentials.

 * Step 2: Make sure you set asset_view to the right value.
-For Synapse, asset_view is the same as master_fileview in config.yml.
+For Synapse, asset_view is the same as master_fileview_id in config.yml.

 * Step 3: Use parent id of the manifest for "dataset_id" parameter